 Seller Warranties: The next section is the Seller Warranties paragraph also on pg 4.

 “Seller warrants and shall maintain and repair the Premises so that…the premises…will be in substantially the same condition as on the date of the contract acceptance.”

 Did you catch that?
 SUBSTANTIALLY the same condition.
 What if a HUGE tree dies?
-What if wind takes out the roof?
+What if wind takes out the roof and I need roof repair?
 What if?
 What if?
 The seller is on the hook for making it SUBSTANTIALLY the same.
 That doesn’t mean that the seller gets to replace the huge shade tree with a new 10-gallon tree.
 Or just remove it altogether.
 SUBSTANTIALLY the same.

 Risk of Loss: The final section on pg.
 9 gives the seller a little reprieve…maybe.